Chapter 45

 "Master Luke taught me, that all life forms sends vibra... ," Ian stopped in mid sentence and felt embarrassed.

 'Correct.
 Every life form sends vibrations through the Living Force.
 A Jedi feels those vibrations if he has a peaceful mind.
-A Jedi reaches out to the Force and asks her for any information he needs.
+A Jedi reaches out to the Force and asks her for the information he needs.
 If you had done what Luke Skywalker has taught you, you would have known that your friends weren't inside that burning house.
 You have paid a heavy price for your reckless and thoughtless behavior.
 You nearly lost your life.'

 "I know, Severini, and I don't really understand Liane's point of view.
 Master Luke simply wants her to forget the things his father has taught her."

-'Ian Tydon, I know you have been dreaming about a marriage with with my daughter, that's is why your thoughts shouldn't dwell too much on her.
+'Ian Tydon, I know you have been dreaming about a marriage with with my daughter, that's is why your thoughts shouldn't dwell so much on her.
 You love my daughter, and I'm glad you do, but you can't take Luke's place in Liane's life.'

 "Why are you telling me this?"
 Ian murmured disappointed and in his sleep he shook his head.
 He felt a lump in his throat and had to swallow hard to regain his composure.